Diabetes and Mental Health

 - Focus on one or two small diabetes management goals instead of thinking you have to work on everything all at once.

-- Join a diabetes support group [PDF – 1.27 MB] so you can share your thoughts and feelings with people who have the same concerns (and learn from them too).
+- Join a diabetes support group [PDF—1.27 MB] to share your thoughts and feelings with people who have the same concerns (and learn from them, too).

 Talk to Your Health Care Team